viacheslavpopov/LoggingGenerator/README.md

 * Add nuget packaging voodoo
 * Localize error messages?
 * Add unit tests around the generator, rather than around the generated output (to test out error handling for example)
+* Support generic ILogger<T> by adding a Category property to LoggerExtensionsAttribute.
+Using this property results in ILogger<Category> types being generated instead of plain ILogger.
 * Support inheritance of logging interfaces:

     interface ICommon